 Why aren’t we getting 4x ROAS from this channel?

-I think we can address some of them with an easy fix.
-Talk to your network representatives and make your affiliate program private.
+The good news is that these concerns can be resolved with an easy fix — a private affiliate program.
 Lock down the application process and make it invite-only.
 Stop the madness!

 During our sales process, we ask a series of detailed questions about our prospect’s overall health and strategy.
 Of the programs launched on their own, all but a few do so before they are ready for the full impact of what the affiliate channel can do for them.
 They don’t have enough brand recognition or margins to support the channel.
 Affiliates need proof of conversion.
 They need coupons, discounts, and deals to convince customers to click their links or use their codes.
 If you consider your brand “premium” or “elite” and you don’t want to discount, walk away from affiliate marketing or keep it private.